MohammedEsameel/DevOps-test/README.md

 # DevOps-test
 This is Simple Helm chart for personal uasage
-I will assume that u have installed
+I will assume that you have installed
 - Helm 3.7
 - Minikube v1.23.2
 - Docker ce